bingomanatee/react-picker/README.md

 ### ChoiceContainer

-ChoiceContainer determines which options are active (in choices) and renders a map of them as ChoiceOptions, surrounded by ChoiceMenu
+ChoiceContainer determines which options are active (in choices) and renders a map of them as ChoiceOptions, surrounded by ChoiceMenu.
+As it is a "middleware" component between the store and choiceMenu/ChoiceItem, it's probably best to leave it alone.

 ### ChoiceMenu

 A thin wrapper that surrounds the options with a div of class "picker__container".
 It can be injected if other UI is needed to display only when the options are, such as a selectAll box or navigation.

+ChoiceMenu wraps it children ChoiceItems in a dom container.
+The raw options list is passed in via the displayedOptions property, so if you want a more elaborate visual arrangement of items, you can either parse the children property (which are ChoiceItem instances) or recreate the inner content of ChoiceContainer inside ChoiceMenu and ignore the children property.

 ### ChoiceItem

-a menuItem; it recieves option, state and active as properties, and `optionToLabel(option)` as its children.
+a menuItem; it recieves option, state and active as properties, and `optionToLabel(option)` as its children (child).
 It's passed `chooseOption(option)` as its onClick.

+The stock ChoiceItem container uses built in SVG icons for radio and select-style displays.
+If you want to use another set of icons/containers to indicate active state, pass them in via the iconOn and iconOff properties.

+**Sub-components**

+The ChoiceItem is injected with two optional pass-through components: ChoiceIcon and ChoiceLabel.
+Both of these can accept properties `active` and `disabled` and ChoiceLabel expects children to be provided -- the value of optionToLabel(option).
+In the absence of these optional containers,

 ### EmptyMessage